 To this day, I wonder if, perhaps, my levels were fine and I did not have a goiter because I was, after all, on the medicine.

 After my third baby was born, my symptoms came back.
-In May of this year, I was diagnosed with adrenal fatigue by my chiropractor.
-Then, in June, I started the cough again, felt the constriction in my throat, and I felt that a goiter had formed.
+My chiropractor diagnosed me with adrenal fatigue.
+Then, a month later, the cough started again, I felt the constriction in my throat, and I felt that a goiter had formed.

-I sometimes wonder if my iodine levels are low since iodine deficiency can cause goiters, but the doctor told me there is no good test for this–and that most Americans are not low in iodine because it’s included in table salt and processed foods.
+Sometimes I wonder if my iodine levels are low since iodine deficiency can cause goiters.
+The doctor told me there is no good test for this, though, and that most Americans are not low in iodine because it’s included in table salt and processed foods.

 I don’t think she knew what to think when I told her I don’t eat processed foods and use real sea salt instead of table salt.

 Could I be iodine deficient?
 It may be.

 I want to get better.
 I don’t like being on medicine.
 In the past week, I have noticed that my hair is starting to fall out and that I feel jittery.
 But on days when I skip my pill, I feel like I can barely function–barely drag myself out of bed.